Rak256/Neural-Network-/README.md

 ### Calculating Gradient Vector Components
 In this section, I will derive the the partial derivative of cost with respect to A (the activated output data), Z (the raw output data at some layer l), W (the weight matrix at some layer l), and b (the bias matrix at some layer l).

-A note on the notation that will be used from this point onwards, superscripts indicate the layer that a component in.
+A note on the notation that will be used from this point onwards - superscripts indicate the layer that a component in.
 For example, Wˡ is the weight matrix at layer l.
 Subcripts indicate a particular element of a matrix.
 For example, Wᵢⱼ represnts the i-jth element (ith row and jth column element) of the weight matrix W.

 The neural network that I use for practice and the one that is used in the linked medium article has the following chain rule tree for its cost function: